-NOTE: For details on how students are counted for financial aid reporting, see "Student Counts for Financial Aid Reporting" in the Methodological Notes at the end of this report.
+NOTE: For details on how students are counted for financial aid reporting, see "Cohort Determination for Reporting Student Financial Aid and Graduation Rates" in the Methodological Notes at the end of this report.
+N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2005.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2006.